antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 	[**Figure 14: Selecting super-enhancers from an interactive ROSE plot**](_static/images/IntAnalysis_ChIPSeq_Rose_Genomebr.png)

 5. R2 opens a new panel showing the location on the genome of the super-enhancer.
-To further explore which genes might be influenced, rescale the signal to a value of 150 (*Range*) and zoom out.
+To further explore which genes might be influenced, rescale the signal to a value of 150 (*Range*), put *Slider* to 'median' with value 5 and zoom out.
 The resulting picture shows that there are several genes in the proximity (Figure 15).
 Also present are other super-enhancers nearby.
 Feel free to toy around with the settings, and corroborate your findings by showing additional datasets in the same region.

 	![Figure 15: The genomic context of a top-ranking super-enhancer](_static/images/IntAnalysis_ChIPSeq_Rose_Genomebradapt.png)